 Who are the Foreigners?
 And Why Does it Matter?

-According to BibleGateway.com, the Bible mentions the word “foreigner” 146 times in the New International Version so perhaps it is a good thing to pay attention to this topic.
-In the Old Testament specifically, God’s face shines upon the foreigner.
-He calls for the utmost care of foreigners: for provision and, even, equality.
-The foreigner was to be equal to the Israelites socially, legally, and nearly ceremonially (male foreigners were allowed in the Court of Women in the Tabernacle but not, however, in the Court of Men).
-The Lord went so far as to say that the Israelites were to love foreigners as they loved themselves!
-But how was it that some foreigners were embraced by the Israelites while others were subject to annihilation (1) or enslavement (2)?
-The answer is found in Isaiah 56:6-7:
+God’s heart for the foreigner is on full display in the Old Testament.
+His face shines upon the foreigner.
+He calls for provision and, even, equality.
+Indeed, the foreigner was to be equal to the Israelites socially, legally, and nearly ceremonially (male foreigners were allowed in the Court of Women in the Tabernacle but not, however, in the Court of Men).
+The Lord went so far as to say that the Israelites were to love foreigners as they loved themselves, as it is read in Leviticus 19:33-34: “When a foreigner resides among you in your land, do not mistreat them.
+The foreigner residing among you must be treated as your native-born.
+Love them as yourself, for you were foreigners in Egypt.
+I am the Lord your God.”

 “As for the foreigners who attach themselves to the Lord, to minister to him, and to love the name of the Lord, to be his servants . . .
 I will bring them to my sacred mount and let them rejoice in my house of prayer.
 Their burnt offerings shall be welcome on my altar, for my house shall be called a house of prayer for all peoples.”

-In fact, Israel was supposed to be a light the nations (3) bringing the knowledge of the Holy One to all the earth because the Lord desired all people to worship Him in his holy earthly temple.
+Perhaps most interesting of all is this: the Lord desired all people to worship Him in his holy earthly temple.
 Consider the words of King Solomon during the dedication of the Temple in 1 Kings 8:41:

 “Also concerning the foreigner who is not of Your people Israel, when he comes from a far country for Your name’s sake (for they will hear of Your great name and Your mighty hand, and of Your outstretched arm); when he comes and prays toward this house, hear in heaven Your dwelling place, and do according to all for which the foreigner calls to You, in order that all the peoples of the earth may know Your name, to fear You, as do Your people Israel, and that they may know that this house which I have built is called by Your name.